President – Chris Uhlmann

 She’s filled a range of roles in both TV and radio – from reporting to executive producing and being the ABC’s chief of staff for its Sydney TV newsroom.

 In 2008, Sabra moved to Canberra to cover federal politics and was appointed the chief political correspondent for the ABC’s radio current affairs division in 2011, reporting for AM, PM and The World Today.
-She’s currently the political correspondent for the ABC’s flagship program 7.30.
+She has been the political correspondent for the ABC’s flagship program 7.30 and is currently on AM.

 Sabra studied journalism at the University of South Australia.

-You can follow her on Twitter at @SabraLane.
+You can follow Sabra on Twitter at @SabraLane.

 Director – Sarah Martin